Announcements

 Welcome, Seers-in-training! 🔮

 We have a fantastic team of Seers grading for us this year, and I highly recommend reaching out to them or myself with any questions.
 (Remember, owling an inquiry before submitting your assignment is best!)
-If you do have a question about your grade, please remember that a respectful tone is required.
+If you do have a question about your grade, please include your assignment ID# and remember that a respectful tone is required.
 All staff are volunteers, here out of a shared passion for nurturing future Seers.

 The Divination Tower is always open to inquisitive minds and unique ideas!
 Please do not hesitate to owl me as your Inner Eye guides you.